chuckreynolds/WPFBOGP/readme.txt

 1. The Open Graph admin options panel has all options laid out in one easy place.
 The rest is all behind the scenes.

 == Upgrade Notice ==
+= 2.0.3 =
+This update should fix the "Parser Mismatched Metadata" warnings Facebook started throwing.

 = 2.0.2 =
 Fixes bug that caused a PHP warning to display and also fixes bugs with plugins not functioning properly when using content filters.